 From East to West, South to North there is an apparent rise in heroin use.
 In Florida, opiates are a leading cause of death.
-Meanwhile in New York, the heroin catch is reportedly twice that of 2004.
+Meanwhile, in New York, the heroin catch is reportedly twice that of 2004.
 According to the National Drug Intelligence Center, this rise is due to the increased seizures in New York.
-These are mainly at La Guardia and Kennedy Airports, the growing centers of drug trafficking in the U.S. The heroin is high quality and users can snort instead of inject it, dispelling fear of needles and transmitted disease.
+These are mainly at La Guardia and Kennedy Airports, the growing centers of drug trafficking in the U.S. The heroin is high quality and users can snort instead of injecting it, dispelling the fear of needles and transmitted disease.
 With no fear to overcome, abuse potential rises.
-Treatment admissions for heroin outnumbers all other drug admissions resulting to shortage of rehabilitation facilities.
+Treatment admissions for heroin outnumber all other drug admissions resulting to shortage of rehabilitation facilities.

 In Alaska, heroin use is also rising exponentially according to The Anchorage Daily News because the drug is cheaper and easier to get than the prescription drug OxyContin.
 How much cheaper?
 While a dose of Oxycontin is around $180, a gram of heroin is a fraction of the cost, around $50.
 Ron Greene, Director of the Anchorage Treatment center admits that the situation could get worse before it gets better.

 In Florida, deaths from prescription drugs were triple that of other abused drugs combined.
 More than half of these 2,328 deaths were attributed to Oxycodone with only 843 deaths attributed to the more dreaded drugs like heroin, methamphetamine and alcohol.
 No deaths were due to marijuana.

 Adolescents and The Heroin Epidemic